-$200K Lamborghini Huracan goes up in flame after minivan pulls off gas pump
+$400K Lamborghini Huracan goes up in flames after minivan pulls off gas pump

 KIRKWOOD.
 MO - “Not one, but two,” the person on video said commending the sports cars.

-A cell video admiring two exotic and very expensive sports cars bared witness to its demise that would hurt the heart of any car enthusiast.
+A cell video admiring two exotic and very expensive sports cars bore witness to its demise that would hurt the heart of any car enthusiast.

-Moments into the video, the van on the opposite side of the blue Lamborghini pull off with the fuel pump still inside.
+Moments into the video, the van on the opposite side of the blue Lamborghini pulls off with the fuel pump still inside.

 “I’ve seen people drive away from pumps and make mistakes, but never seen something to that extent with that much money being destroyed,” customer Thomas George said.